MOVIE RECCOS, MOVIES

 The Indian independent scene is looking vibrant than ever, with new storytellers and unique ideas surfacing in the space.
 The year that went by, saw a fine assortment of films from varied genres.
 These aren’t festival favorites alone but have resonated with audiences and film fans, locally and globally.
-Flickside picks some of the bravest, experimental and most engaging Indian indie films to have come out in 2016 (in no particular order).
+We pick some of the bravest and best Indian films of the year that refused to play by the book (in no particular order):

 1. Waiting